tina-trenkner/pink-drum-explosion/README.md

 ## Ways to improve the responsiveness of this interactive

-Add an event listern for an onclick, so that mouse users (and maybe mobile users?) can play the sounds
+Add an event listener for an onclick, so that mouse users (and maybe mobile users?) can play the sounds

 Add breakpoints so that the buttons move to a 2x4 formation on vertical mobile devices